NatKacz99/budget-app-MVC/README.md

-A PHP application for tracking expenses.
+A PHP application for tracking expenses and incomes.
 Website: https://finanse.natalia-kaczynska.profesjonalnyprogramista.pl/